 Johnny is a developer advocate at NVIDIA focusing on Physical AI and Robotics.
 He brings experience in computer vision, edge computing, and robotics from his experience in Computer Vision and Robotics, especially on Human-Robot-Object Interactions at the University of Barcelona.
 He is a key member of the Jetson Research Lab driving AI and robotics on edge devices.

-Sr. Developer Advocate Manager
+Sr. Developer Advocate Manager/Principal Engineer

 NVIDIA